cemac/sc-python/_episodes/18-style.md

 > >
 > > ~~~
 > > def middle(a, b, c):
-> >     '''Return the middle value of three.
+> >     """Return the middle value of three.
-> >     Assumes the values can actually be compared.'''
+> >     Assumes the values can actually be compared."""
 > >     values = [a, b, c]
 > >     values.sort()
 > >     return values[1]